CarInsurance.com Insights

 Cheapest car insurance for seniors after an accident in Nebraska

-Similar to a ticket or DUI, an accident on your record will lead to higher insurance rates.
-Although the exact increase depends on the insurer, data show drivers can expect a 68% hike in premiums after an at-fault accident with property damage over $2,000.
+Just like a ticket or DUI, having an accident on your driving record will push up your insurance rates.
+The increase will vary by insurance company but according to our data, drivers should expect their premium to jump 68% with one at-fault accident with property damage over $2,000.

 CompanyAnnual rates with 1 at-fault accidentMonthly rates with 1 at-fault accident